djlafo/personal-site-2025/README.md

 ### GPT
 This uses my own voice which I won't publish, so it will break unless tweaked

+### Visualizer
+Youll need butterchurn .json presets in the butterchurnpresets folder, or go add the npm package.
+I'm using my own converted ones which I don't want to push to my repo as my own.

 ### .ENV File
 You will need a AUTH_SECRET, GPT_KEY, and postgres DATABASE_URL